alexnathanson/solar-protocol/community-agreement.md

 ## Guiding Questions

-* Are their changes we want to make to the way we have been working as we enter a new phase of the project?
+* Are there changes we want to make to the way we have been working as we enter a new phase of the project?
 * How do we set expectations for each other, servers hosts, content developers, and users?
 * How do we work together?
 * How do we collaborate and is that different from working together?